hotzenklotz/picobrew-server/README.md

 # picobrew-server
 This is a reverse engineered server for the proprietary PicoBrew protocol.
 The [PicoBrew Zymatic](http://www.picobrew.com/) is a machine to homebrew beer.
-Since their Firmware is not yet open sourced (they intend to release it at some point) is missing an offline mode this server can be used as an alternative.
+Since their Firmware is not yet open sourced (they intend to release it at some point) it is missing an offline mode this server can be used as an alternative.

 # HTTP API
 The PicoBrew's built in Ardunio uses an unencrypted HTTP communication protocol.
 All request are `GET` requests and are not authenticated.
 The following documentation is based on Firmware 1.18.